-- 100% on The Human Rights Campaign Corporate Equality Index for fifteen consecutive years.
+- 100% on The Human Rights Campaign Corporate Equality Index for sixteen consecutive years.

 - Selected among Multicultural Law magazine’s 2012 Top 100 Law Firms for Diversity (38th overall); Top 25 Law Firms for African-Americans; Top 100 Law Firms for Women; Top 50 Law Firms for Associates.

 - In the Fortune “Best Workplaces for Women™ 2019” survey, Alston & Bird ranks No. 36 among the 100 companies across the U.S. that stand apart from their peers in creating women-friendly workplaces.